Business Automation for Small Teams (2026 Guide)

 Open-Source / Self-Hosted

-- Pricing: Free (self-hosted), Cloud from $20/month
+- Pricing: Free (self-hosted on your own server), Cloud from $20/month

 - Pros: No per-execution limits, full JavaScript support, complete data control, 400+ integrations